seanchen513/dcp/README.md

 - 69 - largest product of 3 integers
 - 70 - given pos integer n, return nth perfect number (digits sum to 10)
 - 74 - num times x appears in n-by-n mult table
+- 100 - given infinite 2D grid and seq of points to cover in order, find min num steps
 - 129 - given real number n, find square root of n
 - 138 - find min number of coins to make n cents
-- 156 - given pos int n, find smallest number of squared ints which sum to n
+- 156, 350 - given pos int n, find smallest number of squared ints which sum to n
 - 198 - given set of distinct pos ints, find largest subset such that every pair (i,j) of elements in subset satifies i%j=0 or j%i=0
 - 202 - check whether an integer is a palindrome without converting to string
 - 210 - test conjecture that every Collatz sequence eventually reaches one
-- 221 - return nth sevenish number [bits]
+- 244 - implement Sieve of Eratosthenes
 - 252 - create algo to turn a proper fraction into an Egyption fraction
 - 283 - given int N, return first N regular nums (evenly divide some power of 60)
 - 288 - given n, find num steps to reach Kaprekar's constant from n
-- 350 - given N, find smallest num perfect squares that sum to N
+- 303 - given clock time hhmm, find angle bw hour and minute hands; when is angle zero
 - 372 - write fn that takes natural num and returns num digits it has (no loops)
 - 380 - impl int division without using division operator in O(log n)